When not to refresh your creatives

 hands off icon

-Remember that you don’t need to overhaul everything.
+When not to refresh your creatives: Remember that you don’t need to overhaul everything.

 If your campaign is truly struggling and you feel the need to do something, consider doing a light makeover to your ad.
 Keeping goals and strategy in mind, try swapping out something like the CTA or image.
 Making small changes like that will let you fix serious issues while still giving the campaign a true chance to succeed.